 CREATE COMPETENCY FRAMEWORK

-How do you reach out to an employee communicating to them that this is the competency framework of our organisation, and this is where we want all of you to work on and develop.
+How do you reach out to an employee communicating to them that this is the competency framework of our organization, and this is where we want all of you to work on and develop.

 Core competencies –